Ictoan42/CCLogger/README.md

         logTerm, -- a terminal object, as returned by term.current() or by peripheral.find("monitor") fileLogLevel, -- see below
         termLogLevel, -- see below
-        enableColour -- a boolean, whether to use level-dependant coloured text for logging to terminals.
+        enableColour -- a boolean, whether to use level-dependent coloured text for logging to terminals.
 Default: true )

 The log levels are one of these 4 strings: